joeording3/enhanced-video-downloader-2024/README.md

 ### Configure

 In the popup or options page set your download directory, server port, debug & log level.
-Settings write through the server API; configuration is environment-driven and persisted via `.env` updates when using the CLI, not a central `config.json` file.
+Settings write through the server API; configuration is environment-driven and persisted via `.env` updates.
+The Options Save posts only non-empty fields and also persists env-backed keys like:

+- `MAX_CONCURRENT_DOWNLOADS`: set via Options → Server Configuration → “Max Concurrent Downloads”
+- `CLEAR_QUEUE_ON_STOP`: set via Options → Server Configuration → “Clear queued items on server stop/restart”

+If you edit `.env` manually, restart the server for changes to take effect.

 ### Download